The Best Tide Pools in Hawaii for Kids: A Local Mom's Guide to Nature's Free Aquariums

 Olowalu

-The reef at Olowalu, about 15 minutes south of Lahaina, has both tide pools and some of the best shallow snorkeling on Maui.
-At very low tide, pools form on the outer reef that are teeming with small fish and invertebrates.
-Bring a magnifying viewer so kids can get a close-up look at the tiny creatures without getting their faces wet.
+About 15 minutes south of Lahaina.
+Tide pools on the inshore side, and at very low tide pools form on the outer reef thick with little fish.
+Bring a magnifying viewer so the kids can get nose-to-glass with the tiny stuff without dunking.

 Best Tide Pools on the Big Island